 EESL warrants and undertakes that it shall not use the usage right/Bandwith/services for any illegal or immoral purpose and shall ensure the compliance of the applicable laws and regulations arising out of this agreement.
 SERVICE PROVIDER shall not be held liable or responsible for the same.
 EESL shall be solely responsible with regard to contents/data/information transmitted and any breach of any law in this respect shall be the responsibility of EESL and SERVICE PROVIDER shall be in no way liable for the same.

-EESL agrees and confirms that SERVICE PROVIDER shall not be liable to pay any compensation/damages etc. for any loss whatsoever suffered/caused to EESL on account of non -availability of Bandwith/network/capacity.
+.

-EESL shall be solely responsible for the safety and security of its personnel and equipments and further agrees and accepts that SERVICE PROVIDER shall be in any way responsible for any loss to life, property and equipments suffered by M/s EESL for the works undertaken by Service provider under this Agreement.
+EESL shall be solely responsible for the safety and security of its personnel and equipments and further agrees and accepts that SERVICE PROVIDER shall be in any way responsible for any loss to life, property and equipments suffered by M/s EESL for the works undertaken by Service provider under this Agreement, unless such claim is caused by the negligence or misconduct of the Service Provider. ..

 The responsibility of the safety of the Service Provider equipment installed at EESL’S premises, shall be the responsibility of the EESL and EESL has to make good the loss suffered by POWERGRID/SERVICE PROVIDER in this regard.
 EESL shall return all the terminal equipments in working condition to Service provider on expiry or termination of the agreement within 7 days.